Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_branding.md

 Learn how to change the appearance of the Marketplace by using either the WebUI or API.

-## Customize the Marketplace branding in the WebUI
+## Customize the Marketplace appearance in the WebUI

-All Marketplace branding changes are made from the Marketplace *Appearance* page:
+All Marketplace appearance changes are made from the Marketplace *Appearance* page:

 1. Navigate to *Organization > Marketplace*.
 2. Select **Appearance**. *The Appearance page is displayed*: